Updated February 2017

 An Internal Connections service substitution request is deemed to meet FCC requirements for "same functionality" if the original and new configurations maintain consistent functions.
 For example, these service substitution requests meet the requirement for same functionality:

-Service substitution requests should be submitted no sooner than receipt of a FCC Form 471 Receipt Acknowledgment Letter (RAL).
-Requests received prior to issuance of a RAL will be dismissed.
-If USAC has not completed the services portion of its review of the funding request when the substitution request is logged, then the substitution request will be included in the funding request review.
+You should submit your service substitution requests after you receive a FCC Form 471 Receipt Acknowledgment Letter (RAL), and no sooner.
+USAC will dismiss any requests received prior to issuance of a RAL.
+If USAC has not completed the services portion of its application review when the substitution request is logged, then USAC will include the substitution request in the review.

-The Funding Commitment Decision Letter (FCDL) includes a notation that the substitution request has been incorporated.
-If USAC has completed the services portion of its review of the funding request, we will review and act on the substitution request separately.
+The Funding Commitment Decision Letter (FCDL) includes a notation that USAC has incorporated the substitution request.
+If USAC has completed the services portion of its application review, we will review and act on the substitution request separately.

-A service substitution request must be received or postmarked by the last day to receive service for that FRN.
+USAC must receive a service substitution request on or before the last day to receive service for that FRN.
 In general, the last day to receive service is:

 If the applicant discovers that products or services delivered are different from those approved on the FCC Form 471, the applicant should file a correcting service substitution even if the discovery occurs after the last day to receive service.
-Such a request will be considered for the case of an applicant providing correcting information.
-To ensure processing of a late-filed request, applicants should be sure to prominently indicate that the request is a "correcting service substitution."
-However, applicants are strongly encouraged to file traditional and timely service substitutions when making changes in products and services.
-Without the pre-approval of a timely filed service substitution, applicants and service providers risk non-payment of invoices and adverse audit findings for non-approved product and service changes.
-Applicants and service providers in this situation may be required to return funds previously disbursed.
+To ensure that a late-filed request is processed, applicants should prominently indicate that the request is a "correcting service substitution."
+However, applicants are strongly encouraged to file traditional and timely service substitutions when making changes in products and services whenever possible.

-A service substitution can involve a product and/or service that is being discontinued, has a model number change, or is being replaced.
-In this case, the manufacturer or service provider may submit notification to USAC that the product or service is being changed, along with a listing of one or more replacement products or services.
+A "global" service substitution can involve a product and/or service that is being discontinued, has a model number change, or is being replaced.
+To make a "global" service substitution, the manufacturer or service provider must notify USAC of the change, along with a listing of one or more replacement products or services.

-USAC will maintain the list of substitute products and/or services, so that invoices that specify the replacement product or service can be processed.
-This approach can eliminate the need for many separate applicants to request service substitutions due to changed or discontinued products.
+USAC will maintain the list of submitted substitute products and/or services.
+This approach will allow USAC to process future invoices with the replacement products or services, eliminating the need for many separate applicants to request the same service substitutions.
 Such service substitutions will not result in a change to an applicant's funding commitment.

-No specific timeline exists for substitution filings by service providers.
-However, service providers should submit model changes as early as possible to avoid delays in invoice processing.
-USAC will respond in writing to the service substitution request, either indicating whether the request can be granted or requesting additional information.
-Since a service provider-initiated service substitution does not reference any specific funding request, no time extension for the completion of non-recurring services is provided under this approach.
+There is no specific timeline for service providers and manufacturers to file "global" service substitutions.
+However, they should submit model changes as early as possible to avoid delays in invoice processing.
+USAC will respond in writing to the service substitution request, indicating whether the request can be granted or requesting additional information.
+Since a service provider-initiated service substitution does not reference any specific funding request, USAC does not automatically extend the service delivery deadline for funding requests that include these services.
+USAC does not provide a time extension for the completion of non-recurring services under this approach.

-Service provider-initiated service substitutions are designed to accommodate replacements that USAC can substantiate are near-identical.
+Service provider-initiated service substitutions are designed to accommodate replacements that USAC can substantiate as near-identical.
 Replacements that cannot be substantiated as near-identical cannot be accommodated with this approach.
-However, if a service provider is aware of similar changes among many of its customers, it can facilitate a service substitution among these customers by providing similar service substitution requests consistent with the previous sections of this document, to be submitted and signed by these applicants.
-Such similar requests may be sent in one mailing to USAC.
+However, if a service provider is aware of similar changes among many of its customers, it can facilitate a service substitution among these customers by providing similar service substitution requests, which are consistent with the previous sections of this document, to the customer for them to submit and sign.
+Such similar requests may be sent in one request to USAC.

-Applicants need not make any filing to USAC for a service substitution request initiated by a manufacturer or service provider.
+Applicants do not need to make any filing to USAC for a service substitution request that was initiated by a manufacturer or service provider.
 However, the change must be consistent with the establishing FCC Form 470, the RFP (if any), and state and local procurement laws.
-USAC recommends that service providers supply each affected applicant a copy of the approval letter, and that applicants keep this copy on file in the event of an audit.
+USAC recommends that service providers supply each affected applicant a copy of USAC's approval letter, and that applicants keep this copy on file in the event of an audit.

 USAC's determination that it will process invoices with the replacement configuration does not change any contractual requirement between applicants and service providers.
 That is, applicants are not forced to accept a modified configuration that is not anticipated by an agreement or contract with their service provider.